 But first, here are some Honorable Mentions from the #DLMChallenge 2015 (The ones in bold nearly made the list): Continue reading

 The #DLMChallenge for me was to either catch up on the amazing films I’d missed over the years, or to see the ones I tossed aside; the ones where I say: “Eh, maybe later.”
 Thankfully the list is filled more with the former than the latter.

 This was an arduous task.
 Most days I didn’t think I’d make it.
 But I did!
 368 films in all!

 Scroll Down below for the entire list and at the end, I’ll tell you how many hours total I’ve watched films this year… But first some superlatives: Continue reading

-Growing up I never had a plan and certainly wasn’t one to change desired profession willy nilly from firefighter to astronaut like most young boys; I just lived.
-Day to day.
+Growing up I never had a plan and certainly wasn’t one to change my desired profession willy-nilly from firefighter to astronaut like most young boys; I just lived day to day.

 One without ambition has to wind up without success, right?
 This is the way we were taught.
-My father was and still is a master diesel mechanic, taught partly by a few peers but mostly through his own volition, much like Luke Skywalker amongst once great Jedi.
-But that kind of job never appealed to me, and it isn’t the fact that it’s dirty, hands-on work, but it’s a job with a ceiling.
+My father was and still is a master diesel mechanic, oft-explained by a few peers, much like Luke Skywalker amongst once great Jedi.
+But that kind of job never appealed to me, and it isn’t the fact that it’s dirty, hands-on work, but it’s a job with a plain ceiling.
 Continue reading

 For #109 of the #DLMChallenge #365moviesin365days on June 5th I watched: Spy.